JBSHtrio.jpg

 This memo was shared by Tim Johnson.
 (Click the image to enlarge.)

-Later in 1982 a memo was sent out by Linda Brandt to advertise a John Shaw lecture on the campus of the University of Minnesota on July 20th at 1:30 PM.
-Tim Johnson, curator for the Sherlock Holmes Collections, sent us a copy of that memo.
+Later, in 1982, Linda Brandt sent a memo to advertise a John Shaw lecture on the campus of the University of Minnesota on July 20th at 1:30 PM.
+Tim Johnson, the Sherlock Holmes Collections curator, sent us a copy of that memo.
 Notice that Devil’s Foot Lentil Soup is mentioned.

-What happened in Santa Fe did not alway stay in Santa Fe; Shaw used it to his advantage
+What happened in Santa Fe did not always stay in Santa Fe; Shaw used it to his advantage

 whenever he could.